Black-Box PWPP Is Not Turing-Closed: Introduction

 \subsection{Related Work}

-\paragraph{Complete Problems for \PPP and \PWPP.} For many years, a major open question was whether the pigeonhole classes \PPP and \PWPP contained other complete problems in addition to the canonical ones defining the two classes. \cite{SotirakiZZ18} provided the first additional complete problems for these classes, demonstrating connections to lattice-based cryptography through the constrained-SIS problem.
-Exploring the internal structure of these classes further,~\cite{BanJPPR19} established several reductions between problems related to integral lattices, showing that, e.g., the computational analog of Minkowski's theorem lies in \PPP.
+\paragraph{Complete problems for \PPP and \PWPP.} For many years, a major open question was whether the pigeonhole classes \PPP and \PWPP contained other complete problems in addition to the canonical ones defining the two classes. \cite{SotirakiZZ18} provided the first additional complete problems for these classes, demonstrating connections to lattice-based cryptography through the constrained-SIS problem.
+Exploring the internal structure of these classes further,~\cite{BanJPPR19} established several reductions between problems related to integral lattices, showing that, e.g., the computational analogue of Minkowski's theorem lies in \PPP.
 Motivated by the connections between \PWPP and collision-resistant hashing,~\cite{HubacekV21} expanded the algebraic repertoire of these classes by analyzing the search complexity of the discrete logarithm problem, establishing that suitable variants of it over general groupoids exactly capture the complexity of \PPP and \PWPP.
 Parallel to cryptographic reductions, a recent line of work has closely linked \PWPP and \PPP to existential guarantees in extremal combinatorics.
-Building on earlier results showing the \PWPP-hardness of implicit versions of Ramsey's theorem and the Erd\H{o}s-Rado sunflower lemma (\cite{Krajicek05,KomargodskiNY19}),~\cite{BourneufFHRS23} showed that several other classical theorems from extremal combinatorics, such as the Erd\H{o}s-Ko-Rado theorem, Sperner's theorem, or Cayley's formula, give rise to natural complete problems for \PWPP and \PPP.
-Similar characterizations were independently established by~\cite{PasarkarPY23}. \cite{Ishizuka25} extended this line of work by showing that a search problem corresponding to the K{\H{o}}nig's lemma is contained in $\PPA\cap\PPP$.
+Building on earlier results showing the \PWPP-hardness of implicit versions of Ramsey's theorem and the Erd\H{o}s-Rado sunflower lemma \citep{Krajicek05,KomargodskiNY19},~\cite{BourneufFHRS23} showed that several other classical theorems from extremal combinatorics, such as the Erd\H{o}s-Ko-Rado theorem, Sperner's theorem, or Cayley's formula, give rise to natural complete problems for \PWPP and \PPP.
+Similar characterizations were independently established by~\cite{PasarkarPY23}. \cite{Ishizuka25} extended this line of work by showing that a search problem corresponding to K{\H{o}}nig's lemma is contained in $\PPA\cap\PPP$.
+Along a different axis of generalization,~\cite{BennettGS25} studied the complexity of finding $L$-wise \emph{multicollisions}, organizing the resulting multi-pigeonhole classes and connecting them to coding and lattice problems; in contrast to our setting, their generalization varies the number of colliding elements rather than introducing adaptive, sequential collision-finding.